Tensor cross interpolation approach for quantum impurity problems based on the weak-coupling expansion: Method

 To evaluate the Green's function of the impurity model, we have to perform the high-dimensional integrals appearing in Eqs.~\eqref{eq:expansion of partition function finite order} and \eqref{eq:expansion of Green's function finite order}.
 In this work, we evaluate these integrals by combining Gauss--Kronrod (GK) quadrature and the tensor-train decomposition generated by the TCI algorithm following the approach in Ref.~\cite{TCI_noneq_weak_coupling,TCI_library}.
 This section reviews how the high-dimensional integrals can be performed with the GK quadrature and the TCI algorithm.

 Let us consider an $n$-dimensional integral of a continuous function $f(x_{1}, \cdots, x_{n})$ over a hypercube,

 By using the GK quadrature rule, the integral can be approximated as a discrete sum,

 where $x_{i}$ are the zeros of the Legendre polynomials and Stieltjes polynomials, $w_{i}$ are the corresponding weights, and $d$ denotes the order of the GK quadrature which is set to $d = 15$ in this work.
+(The convergence with respect to $d$ is fast in the problem considered in Sec.~\ref{sec:results}, so using $d$ larger than $15$ makes little difference in the accuracy.)
 The computational cost of this $n$-fold sum is $\order{d^{n}}$, which grows exponentially with respect to the integral dimension $n$.
 Note that the weights $w_{\sigma_{\ell}}$ are absorbed in the definition of the tensor $A$ (although it is also possible to formulate the method without absorbing them).

 To reduce the computational cost, we use the TCI algorithm \cite{TCI1, TCI4, TCI_library}.
 In the TCI approach, the tensor $A_{i_{1} \cdots i_{n}}$ is decomposed into a product of small tensors,

 by sampling few elements of $A_{i_{1} \cdots i_{n}}$, where $P_{\ell}$ and $T_{\ell}^{\sigma_{\ell}}$ are defined by Eqs.~\eqref{eq:def of P tensor}--\eqref{eq:def of T matrix} and $M_{\ell}^{\sigma_{\ell}}$ is defined by